Bank AD code: Meaning, how to get one, and benefits for exporters

 Before you can apply for an AD Code, you need to have an Import Export Code (IEC) from the Directorate General of Foreign Trade (DGFT).
 The IEC is a 10-digit number that serves as your basic license for international trade.
 You can apply for an IEC online through the DGFT website by submitting the required documents and paying a nominal fee.

-2. Choose an Authorized Dealer Bank
+2. Choose an Authorised Dealer Bank

 3. Open a Current Account